 Figure 4-6.

-Direct/indirect

-luminaires at

-Pearlridge

-Elementary School

-office.
-Photo: Erik
+Direct/indirect luminaires at Pearlridge Elementary School office.
+Photo: Erik Kolderup, Eley Associates.

-Kolderup, Eley

-Associates.

-Recessed Lighting

-Use recessed lighting in low-ceiling spaces where pendant-mounted lighting is inappropriate or when the budget is limited.
-Use fluorescent lens troffers with at least 78% luminaire efficiency, T-8 premium lamps and electronic ballasts, and a connected lighting power of 0.9 to 1.1 W/ft2.

-Luminaires recessed into the ceiling provide ambient lighting.
-While recessed luminaires may include incandescent, compact fluorescent and metal-halide lamps, the most common type of recessed lighting in commercial buildings is the fluorescent troffer.
+Recessed Lightin ng Recommendation Use recessed lighting in low-ceilin mounted lighting is inappropriate limited.
+Use fluorescent lens troffe luminaire efficiency, T-8 premium and a connected lighting power of or when the budget is ers with at least 78% lamps and electronic ballasts, Description Luminaires recessed into the cei While recessed luminaires may in fluorescent and metal-halide lam nclude incandescent, compact recessed lighting in commercial buildings is the fluorescent troffer.

 Figure 4-7.
 Lensed recessed troffer (left) and industrial recessed troffer (right).
 Fluorescent troffers are designed to "lay-in" in place of an acoustical tile in suspended T-bar ceiling systems.
 The most common and cost-effective size is 2 ft x 4 ft.
 Less common sizes include 2 ft x 2 ft and 1 ft x 4 ft.
 The luminaire typically contains two T-8 lamps (some contain three, four or six lamps, but the two-lamp version is more efficient and allows better uniformity, especially with low ceilings).
 The interior reflector should be either high-reflectance white paint or specular (highly polished) silver coating or aluminum.
 Silver, special aluminum and the best white paint all reflect approximately 95% of incident light on internal optical surfaces, increasing room illumination without using more energy.